Office Technology - A.A.S. Degree (Career)

 There is a constant demand for well‑trained office personnel.
 This curriculum offers a variety of specializations—office management/supervision, office assistant, and legal office assistant.
 The office management/supervision courses provide the educational background necessary for a person to advance to a supervisory position.
 The office assistant courses provide comprehensive preparation for positions in corporate and government offices.
 The legal office assistant courses include legal document preparation, legal terminology, communications, and word processing.

-*Students will choose 15 credits from the courses listed below according to their specific career plans.
-The courses are grouped into three specific interest areas, but students are free to select 15 credits from any area.
+Courses are grouped into three areas, but students are free to select courses from any area.

 Total Credit Hours: 60